 WSU is part of the Northwest Pharmacy Experiential Consortia (NWPEC) which works together to address opportunities and challenges for experiential education and our partners.
 The NWPEC works together annually to coordinate APPE rotation block dates when possible.

 Experiential Services reaches out to rotation partners annually between Aug-Oct to collect site placement availability for the coming rotation year.
 This is a lengthy process and we appreciate your patience.
 Student schedules are then released to sites no later than the end of March for the upcoming rotation year which starts in May.

 College of Pharmacy and Pharmaceutical Sciences greatly appreciates the time and effort sites and preceptors put into providing educational opportunities for our students.
 All preceptors have access to CEImpact which provides free CE opportunities related to precepting, as well as some other CE opportunities available at cost.
-Access to CEImpact is available through the CPPS Rotation Management software system (E*Value), please login and view the homepage for resources and instructions.
+Access to CEImpact is available through the CPPS Rotation Management software system (CORE), please login and view the homepage for resources and instructions.

 Adjunct faculty appointment process

 To share our appreciation WSU CPPS extends adjunct faculty appointments (per WSU guidelines) to those with sustained engagement with the experiential IPPE/APPE rotation program.
 Adjunct faculty appointments are not required or automatically processed when an individual becomes a preceptor, this must be requested.
 Individuals engaged in precepting can request an appointment at any time.
 An adjunct appointment extends other privileges to preceptors, including WSU library access.
 These are 3-year terms always set to begin July 1 and expire June 30.